My mascara-feelings are in this piece about makeup as power, rebellion, control, in FASHION magazine.

 The Atlantic put me in their “Media Diet” column which was really satisfying.
 I really did buy and read all of those magazines, but definitely nobody believed me.
 (Call my dad!
 He'll tell you.)
 I got a job once just telling the editor what publications I read, like, she interrupted me to tell me I got it.
 Then The New Republic interviewed me for a piece about media diets.
 My media diet now would be, like, "Instagram; some thick slice of the canon I read before bed; Architectural Digest; end of list."

 Here’s a Q&A I did about work and... another Q&A I did about work.
-I did a lot of this kind of thing when I was at EYE Weekly and The Grid, but I like these two because I still agree with a lot of what I said then, which for me is kind of unlikely.
+I did a lot of this kind of thing when I was a baby/Staff and then Senior Writer at EYE Weekly and The Grid, but I like these two because I still agree with a lot of what I said then, which for me is kind of unlikely.